devcone/Gamelock-project/README.md

 ## The UI
 The ui is smart and simple.
 Below you will find each button's purpose within the app.
 ![](image/ui.png)

+The buttons:
+Schedule - The schedule window is not finished yet.
+But it will be able to show all of the scheduled "down times" over a one or two week period.
+The dimensions are planned to either be 1920x1080 or to fill the users whole screen to easily access and view the down times